A large component of many feminist movements is the defense of a woman’s right to decide whether people like me should exist.

 I was not doomed.
-I have not perpetuated some mythical “cycle of abuse”.
+I have not perpetuated some mythical cycle of abuse.
 I am a human being who speaks.
 I am a human being who thinks.
 I am a human being who loves.
 I am a human being who matters.

 That I experience disability, marginalization, and abuse survival does not mean that my life is not worth living.
 It does not mean that I shouldn’t be here to use my voice.
 It does not mean that I shouldn’t be here to love and lift up others in my community.

 Imagine if a woman stood up and recommended gender selective abortion for female embryos based on the argument that women are statistically more likely to encounter adverse life events like rape and discrimination.
-How about if a woman recommended euthanasia for females who had been raped based on the argument that females who have been raped will inevitably suffer.
+What if a woman recommended euthanasia for females who had been raped based on the argument that females who have been raped will inevitably suffer.

 To stay consistent in our reasoning we might then want to consider the forcible sterilization of all women of childbearing age in all war zones across the globe.
 Because what kind of future could a child born in a war torn environment have?

 Child abuse and neglect need to end.
 There needs to be more support for survivors.
 Likewise, people with disabilities need support, as every human being needs support.
-Nothing about my disability reduces my inherent humanity.
+Nothing about my disability reduces my humanity.

-Even though abuse and neglect persist, a person cannot reasonably consider themselves to be moral if they believe they can decide for me that I shouldn’t be here because I am a survivor of crimes perpetrated against me or because I live with disabilities.
+Even though abuse and neglect persist, a person cannot reasonably consider themselves to be moral if they believe they can decide for me that I shouldn’t be here because I’m a survivor of crimes perpetrated against me or because I live with disabilities.
 If women have compassion, then they must recognize that it is not within their moral power to determine whether another human being who poses no threat to them has the right to be on this planet.
 If my life isn’t a threat to yours, I have just as much a right to be here as you do.

 I believe that everyone has the right to be here.
 Every single one of us.
 Disabled and able, of different sexual orientations, of different genders, all ethnicities, all religious affiliations, no religious affiliations, and of all nationalities.
 All of us have a right to exist and a right to self-determination.
-We have a right to love each other, support each other in our struggles and hold each other accountable for our errors.
-We have a right to basic necessities like food, water and health care.
+We have a right to love each other, support each other in our struggles, and hold each other accountable for our errors.
+We have rights to basic necessities like food, water and health care.